chef-boneyard/private-chef-administration/source/architecture/modifications.rst

 The individual components of the Private Chef server are commonly available technologies; we expect that many of our customers are already familiar with them.
 However, Opscode has taken the guesswork out of configuring Private Chef and given you configurations that represent everything we have learned while building and running Hosted Chef.

 Scaling individual components presents configuration and failover challenges to your Private Chef environment, and is not supported.
-We discourage our customers from going rogue and scaling things anyway; give us a chance to work on your scaling issues before deviating your environment from the supported technologies.
+We discourage our customers from going rogue and scaling things anyway; please give us a chance to work on your scaling issues before deviating your environment from the supported technologies.

 If you find your environment is having problems converging all of your nodes on the schedule you want them to converge on, please contact our Support team and file a ticket.
 There may be an underlying cause that we are already aware of or suspect that can be fixed in a timely manner.
 If not, our support folks will work with the members of our engineering team who know the components you are having issues with to determine a course of action.